alexandrelamberty/cra-vite-migration/README.md

 ## Steps

-- [ ] Make a copy a the project to migrate
+- [ ] Make a copy of the project to migrate
 - [ ] Remove CRA scripts from the `package.json` file.
 - [ ] Add Vite scripts to the `package.json` file.
 - [ ] Add the `vite.config.ts` file at the root of the project.